 This illustration shows the imprint moving from the leading edge to the rear of the club’s sole.
 This indicates that the clubface is closed on the leading edge and open on the rear edge.
 Notice that the imprint has moved from the toe to the heel of the club.
 This indicates that the club is too flat when marked on the toe and too upright when on the heel.

-The ideal mark will be an imprint in the center of the sole from heel to toe and from leading edge to rear of sole.
+The ideal mark will be an imprint in the center of the sole from heel to toe and from the leading edge to the rear of the sole.

-Many more impact marks can occur then shown above, so It is important to understand how to read them.
-An important tip is to always consider the face plane: Do not just read heel to toe relationship to determine lie fitting recommendations.
+Many more impact marks can occur than are shown above, so it is important to understand how to read them.
+An important tip is always to consider the face plane: Do not just read heel to toe relationship to determine lie fitting recommendations.
 In addition, disregard marks that appear on leading and trailing edges.

-We hope this helps for all the hybrid situations that “lie” ahead for you!
+We hope this helps you in all the hybrid situations that “lie” ahead!
 If you have any questions regarding dynamic lie fitting, feel free to contact me at patrick@mitchell.golf.com.